flycheck/flycheck/doc/guide/quickstart.rst

 Check syntax in a buffer
 ========================

+Run `M-x flycheck-verify-setup` in a buffer to check whether Flycheck is correctly setup to check the buffer.

-Flycheck will now check syntax using these tools, when you visit a buffer in any of these languages.
+If everything is fine Flycheck will now check syntax using these tools, when you visit a buffer in any of these languages.
 Syntax checking happens **automatically** when you save the buffer or make any changes.
 Flycheck highlights errors and warnings in the buffer, indicates them in the fringe, and reports their numbers in the mode line.

 You can also manually check a buffer with :kbd:`C-c ! c` (:function:`flycheck-buffer`).